Subscribe to our RSS feed to automatically receive a notification whenever a listing is added or updated (what is an RSS feed?).

 Several more treaties with Spain gave the Baymen larger boundaries to cut logwood and mahogany.
 The most significant was in 1859 when the Anglo-Guatemalan Treaty gave Britain sovereignty over the territory we now know as Belize.

-Soon after, in 1862, the settlement became a colony and was called "British Honduras" and was recognised as part of the British Commonwealth.
+Soon after, in 1862, the settlement became a colony and was called "British Honduras" and was recognized as part of the British Commonwealth.

 From 1920-1980 independence was sought and In 1964 British Honduras gained the right to self government.
 The country's name was changed on 1st June, 1973, from "British Honduras" to "Belize" and on 21st September 1981, independence from Great Britain was finally achieved.